Support

 It takes between 2-3 hrs to charge the devices fully.
 Green lights off: The devices are fully charged.

-The charging case and the device can be charged simultaneously.
+NOTE: The charging case and hearing aids can be charged simultaneously.

 The charging case has blue and green lights.
 Which color is illuminated, and whether the light is flashing or steady, means the following: